vboyev-MSFT/defender-docs/defender-endpoint/run-analyzer-macos.md

 Usage example: `sudo ./mde_support_tool.sh skipfaultyrules -e true`

 > [!NOTE]
-> This functionality will be skipping the faulty rules.
+> This functionality skips faulty rules.
 The faulty rule then needs to be further identified and fixed.

 ## Result package contents on macOS and Linux